luaguides

 Memory Management

 Lua allocates its own memory through an allocator function.
-When you call lua_close(L), Lua frees everything — all states, all allocated objects.
+When you call lua_close(L), Lua frees everything: all states, all allocated objects.

-Userdata is C memory that Lua manages through its garbage collector.
 To mark userdata for garbage collection, use the metatable mechanism:

 static int my_gc_callback(lua_State *L) {